huynguy-db/arcion-docs/content/docs/target-setup/Confluent/confluent-platform.md

 - *`BOOTSTRAP_SERVER_NAME`*: [the bootstrap server name for your cluster](https://docs.confluent.io/cloud/current/clusters/broker-config.html#access-cluster-settings-in-the-ccloud-console).
 - *`PORT_NUMBER`*: [the bootstrap server port for your cluster](https://docs.confluent.io/cloud/current/clusters/broker-config.html#access-cluster-settings-in-the-ccloud-console).

-In the preceding configuration, `max-connections` specifies the maximum number of connections Replicant can open in Confluent.
+In the preceding configuration, `max-connections` specifies the maximum number of connections Replicant can open in Confluent Platform.
 Feel free to change its value as you need.
 {{< /tab >}}

 {{< tab "Arcion Cloud and Arcion on-premises UI" >}}